 Rome stays up late.
 Our first night in Rome, we ate a pizza at a sidewalk cafe; it was 12:30am.
 The pizzeria was aswirl with patrons, fashionable people paraded down the streets, and cars and scooters buzzed about.
 It was a Thursday night, yet it had the feel of a holiday weekend.

 Night brings about drastic changes of pace.
-Tourists abandon the Piazza del Campidoglio and Spanish Steps, which become eerily quiet and peaceful after being besieged by visitors all day.
+The Piazza del Campidoglio and Spanish Steps become eerily quiet and peaceful after being besieged by visitors all day.

 Conversely, the Trevi Fountain is the scene of a nightly wrestling match as tourists shove and elbow their way to the front to take photos.
 People pose on the edge of the fountain, some needing 10 takes to get it just right, adjusting make-up and hair between shots.
 Some are content with a “selfie” while others make videos with IPads.
 People watching becomes more interesting than monument watching at the iconic fountain.